 I think kitchen cabinet hardware is one of the most important details in a kitchen.
 When building or remodeling a kitchen, choosing the hardware can actually be quite challenging.
 What size, finish, and placement are all among the questions people struggle with.
 All three play an important role in the overall look of your kitchen.
-Here are a few suggestions and tips that will help you answer these questions and choose the perfect hardware for your kitchen.
+Investing in timeless hardware pieces such as knobs, pulls, and handles can create an elegant and classic look that will last for years.
+Here are a few timeless kitchen hardware ideas that will stand the test of time and a couple of suggestions and tips that will help you choose the perfect hardware for your kitchen.

 However certain finishes do portray certain vibes and hardware works best when you can use it to add contrast to the room.
 For instance, a brass finish normally comes across as vintage and traditional, while a brushed nickel and black create more of a contemporary feel.

 After you have selected the finish you want to go with, then you will want to figure out what size of hardware will look best.
 There are two main choices when it comes to kitchen cabinet hardware: knobs and pulls.
 Within these, there is also size variation.

 Knobs are smaller in profile and tend to be less expensive, but probably do not have the same dramatic effect as a pull.
 Knobs are also a little easier to install which is always a great thing if you are DIYing the project.

 Pulls are larger in size and as I stated above, make a bolder statement.
 Pulls also offer an easier grip.
 They look great on drawers and longer cabinets.
 The drawback would be that the price goes up drastically and they are a little harder to install.